wavefrontHQ/docs/pages/doc/alerts_manage.md

 Most Wavefront users [examine alerts and drill down to find the problem](alerts.html).
 A subset of Wavefront users create and manage alerts.

-{% include note.html content="All users can view alerts and perform the tasks on this page.
+{% include note.html content="All users can view and examine alerts to find problems.
 You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
-If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}Create, edit, manage
+If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## How to Create an Alert -- The Basics